-IASC was established in 1990, began operations in 1991 and today comprises 23 member countries.
+IASC was established in 1990, began operations in 1991 and today comprises 21 member countries.
 The IASC member organizations are national science organizations covering all fields of Arctic research.
 Each national member organization has a mechanism to provide ongoing contact between its IASC council member and its Arctic science community.

 IASC draws on its structure to identify scientific priorities, members of working groups, etc. An international science program planned or recommended by IASC should be of high priority to Arctic or global science.
-The organizational needs of IASC are served by the IASC Secretariat currently located in Akureyri, Iceland.
-IASC is an affiliate of the International Science Council (ISC) and an observer in the Arctic Council.
+The organizational needs of IASC are served by the IASC Secretariat currently located in Potsdam, Germany.
+IASC is an international associate of the International Council for Science (ICSU) and an observer in the Arctic Council.
 IASC also has connections to numerous international Arctic organizations.

-Representatives of national scientific organizations from all 23 member countries form the IASC Council.
+Representatives of national scientific organizations from all 21 member countries form the IASC Council.
 Council usually meets once a year during the Arctic Science Summit Week (ASSW).
 The President of IASC is elected by Council, who also elects 4 Vice-Presidents to serve on the Executive Committee, which operates as a board of directors and manages the activities of IASC between Council meetings.
 The Chair is the President of IASC.